 [p/kWh super-red export rate] = -100*[Proportion eligible for charge 1 credits] *([network charge 1 £/kVA/year] + [parent charge 1 £/kVA/year] + [grandparent charge 1 £/kVA/year]) * ([Chargeable export capacity]/[Maximum export capacity]) /[number of hours in the super-red time band]

+Where:

-Where:The proportion eligible for charge 1 credits is zero if the F factor that is assigned to the Connectee as described in the FCP methodology is equal to zero, and 1 otherwise.The super-red generation rate is not applied to Connectees with zero Chargeable Export Capacity.
+If a Connectee is modelled as a generation Connectee and has only intermittent generation technology, the proportion eligible for charge 1 credits is zero if the F factor that is assigned to that Connectee (as described in the FCP methodology) is equal to zero, and 1 otherwise.

+If a Connectee is modelled as a demand Connectee, has non-zero Chargeable Export Capacity and has only intermittent generation technology, the proportion eligible for charge 1 credits is zero if the F factor which would be assigned to that Connectee (as described in the FCP methodology) if it were treated as a generation Connectee is equal to zero, and 1 otherwise.

+If a Connectee has only non-intermittent generation technology, the proportion eligible for charge 1 credits is 1.

+If a Connectee utilises a combination of intermittent and non-intermittent generation technologies, the proportion eligible for charge 1 credits is equal to the non-intermittent generation installed capacity as a percentage of the Maximum Export Capacity.

+The super-red generation rate is not applied to Connectees with zero Chargeable Export Capacity.

+In this paragraph 6.3, intermittent generation means generation plant where the energy source of the prime mover cannot be made available on demand, in accordance to the definitions in ER P2/6.

+In this paragraph 6.3, non-intermittent generation means generation plant where the energy source of the prime mover can be made available on demand, in accordance to the definitions in ER P2/6.

 Amend paragraph 6.5 of Schedule 18 as follows: